 - The Yale Intramural program provides an outlet for athletic competition for the Yale community.
 All currently enrolled undergraduate students of Yale College and Yale Graduate & Professional Students are eligible for Intramural Sports (subject to some restrictions).
 The William Clay Ford Club Sports Program Clubs are open to all Yale undergraduate and graduate students (with a required ratio of 3:1 or greater); a few also accept staff, faculty, and alumni as "assistants."
 And most clubs are coed.

-- Students for Sustainable Waste Reduction at YSPH (SWAY)
+- Students for Sustainability and Waste Reduction at YSPH (SWAY)

 - Womxn of Color for Maternal & Child Health